The CDHS Performance Management Division is comprised of three units:

 Seminar topics covered include the overall design and methodology for evaluations, assessing community and program needs, formulating program theory through logic modeling, practical applications of predictive analytics and geomapping, outcome and process measurement and preparing research and evaluation reports.

-For more information on the SHARP Fellowship please see the draft curriculum.
+For more information on the SHARP Fellowship please see the 2017-18 curriculum.

 CDHS is partnered with a number local universities as well as local and national research firms to help us better understand and improve our work through formal research and evaluation.
 Through these partnerships, CDHS will continue to evaluate the effectiveness of existing programs and procedures, determine the validity of newer tools developed to assess client needs, and use this information to identify additional opportunities to improve our client services.